libretro/docs/docs/library/dosbox-pure.md

 ### Load games from ZIP

 DOSBox Pure can load games directly from ZIP files without the need to extract them.

+### Store modifications in separate save files

+Changes made to a loaded ZIP file will be stored as a separate ZIP file into the libretro saves directory.
+If a game is loaded directly without using a ZIP file the saves directory is not used.

 ### Mount disc images from inside ZIP files